DhruvilShah99/Daily-Updates/README.md

 # 09 June coding updates

 1. Write a C++ Program to rotate the matrix by K times.
 Rotate the matrix by K times means rotating the given NN matrix to the specified (K) number of times.
-For example, consider the 33 matrix, which has to be rotated once,
+For example, consider the 33 matrix, which has to be rotated once

 2. Write a Python to implement Perfect Sum Problem

 3. Write a Java Program to remove all white spaces from a string without using replace

+# 10 June coding updates

+1. Python Program to check whether a given number is a fibonacci number or not

+2. Write a Java program to find the maximum and minimum value node from a circular linked list

+3. Write a C Program to print the sum of boundary elements of a matrix